 - 1. In the UMS, right-click on Firmware Customizations > Create New Firmware Customization.
 The Firmware Customization Details dialog opens. - 2.
 Enter a Name for your wallpaper customization. - 3.
 As Use Case, select Wallpaper. - 4.
-Select the image file for each monitor: - Click Choose file if you have already uploaded a file in the UMS. - Click Upload file if you want to upload a new file. - i The file name must not contain any blank spaces or special characters such as %, §, umlauts, etc. - 5.
+Select the image file for each monitor: - Click Choose file if you have already uploaded a file in the UMS. - Click Upload file if you want to upload a new file. - $\label{eq:contain} \textbf{(i)} \quad \text{The file name must not contain any special characters such as \%, \$, umlauts, etc.}$ - 5.
 Select your image file and click Open. - 6.
 Check the image file location and click OK. - 7.
 Optionally, click Next to directly apply this new firmware customization to a device or folder of devices. - 8.
 Click Finish to save your new firmware customization.